Official Global Travel Advisories

 To limit the spread of COVID-19, the Consulate of Canada in Muscat is limiting in-person services.
 If you need consular assistance, contact the Consulate by email or telephone (+968 9144-4022).

 Riyadh - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Riyadh, Saudi Arabia, and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada in Riyadh, Saudi Arabia, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.